 This paper examines a wine distributor's annual decision regarding the selection of bottled wine and wine futures under weather and market uncertainty.
-At the end of each summer, a winemaker harvests grapes, crushes them in order to produce wine.
-A fine wine goes through a long aging process ranging between 18 to 24 months.
-The wine can be sold in advance in the form of wine futures, often referred to as "en primeur" due to the popular futures campaign for Bordeaux wines.
+At the end of each summer, a winemaker harvests grapes and crushes them to produce wine.
+A fine wine goes through a long aging process, ranging between 18 and 24 months.
+The wine can be sold in advance in the form of wine futures, often referred to as "en primeur."
 Wine futures begin to trade before the first summer following the harvest (approximately eight months after harvest).
 The wine gets bottled in the second summer and is sold for retail and distribution; those who purchased this wine in the form of futures also receive their wine shipment.

 To understand the difference between bottled wine and wine futures, let us consider the 2013 vintage of a fine wine as an example provided in Figure 1.
-The 2013 vintage of this wine is made from the grapes harvested in September 2013; its futures are sold in May 2014, and the wine is bottled and sold in May 2015.
+This wine is made from the grapes harvested in September 2013; its futures are sold in May 2014, and the wine is bottled and sold in May 2015.
 Similarly, the 2014 vintage is produced from the grapes harvested in September 2014, and its futures come out in May 2015.
-As a result, the distributor has two products in May 2015 from the same fine wine producer: (1) The 2013 vintage in the form of bottled wine, and (2) the 2014 vintage in the form of wine futures (a contract to take the possession of the 2014 vintage wine in May 2016).
-Thus, in May

-2015, a fine wine distributor has to select the amounts of bottled wine from the 2013 vintage and wine futures of the 2014 vintage.
+As a result, the distributor has two products in May 2015 from the same fine wine producer: (1) the 2013 vintage in the form of bottled wine and (2) the 2014 vintage in the form of wine futures (a contract to take the possession of the 2014 vintage wine in May 2016).
+Thus, in May 2015, a fine wine distributor has to select the amounts of bottled wine from the 2013 vintage and wine futures of the 2014 vintage.
 A distributor's business involves buying the wine from the winemaker and immediately pushing it downstream to the wholesalers and retail stores.
 Thus, its profits are based on quick movement of wine, rather than opportunistic sale based on wine prices.
 Our paper assists wine distributors by developing an analytical model to determine the allocation decisions between bottled wine and wine futures under weather and market uncertainty.
 The model relies on an empirical foundation that describes the price evolution of futures and bottles.
 The empirical analysis provides the justification for the functional forms describing the impact of weather and market conditions on prices.